alexaibio/teaching_content/Transformers/attention.md

 - For each new sentence, the self-attention mechanism dynamically adjusts the embeddings temporarily based on the sentence structure, computes the output (such as predicted next word, classification, etc.), and then moves on to the next sentence.

+## Multi-Head Attention

 ## ----- TBD ------> Generate many different embeddings based on initial one
-As I previously mentioned the embedding for each word might might vary depending on a sentence.
+As I previously mentioned the embedding for each word might vary depending on a sentence.
 But adjusting embeddings via training is very costly process.
 We might use some tricks to generate such new slightly modified embeddings via linear transformations such that it accounts for the sentence context somehow.

 Namely we can use similarity information between all words (calculated above) to make these new embeddings somehow meaningful.